 Equatorial Space Systems develops Commercial Sub-Orbital Rockets

-At its simplest, space communications rely on two things: a transmitter and a receiver.
+At its simplest, space communications rely on two things – a transmitter and a receiver.
 A transmitter encodes a message onto electromagnetic waves.
 These waves then flow through space toward the receiver.
-However, recent technologies in space communication go beyond transmitters and receivers, to offer advanced communication in space through high-capacity antennae, ground stations, and low-earth orbit (LEO) satellites.
+However, recent developments in space communication go beyond transmitters and receivers to offer advanced communication in space through high-capacity antennae, ground stations, and LEO satellites.

 Thorium Space Technology develops Ultra-Flat Interference-Free Antenna

-Arctic Space Technologies decentralize Processing Power for Ground Stations
+Arctic Space Technologies decentralizes Processing Power for Ground Stations

 4. Space Traffic Management

 Of all the man-made LEO satellites, a vast majority of them are now space junk.
 This includes rocket thrusters, derelict satellites, and most of all, tiny fragments of debris from collisions and explosions.
 All of this debris threatens the future of space exploration and travel.
 To tackle this situation, startups develop feasible solutions for debris retrieval and space traffic management.

 ClearSpace is a spin-off from the Swiss EPFL Space Center that develops technologies to remove unresponsive or derelict satellites from space.
 The startup’s small satellite solution finds, captures, and removes man-made space debris repeatedly.
 The startup plans to remove the first pieces of debris from space by 2025.

 US-based startup OrbitGuardians is a commercial provider of active debris removal services.
 The startup aims to protect space workers, tourists, and operating satellites by actively removing dangerous space debris smaller than twenty centimeters.
 By utilizing computer vision, AI, and the Internet of Things (IoT), the startup enables low-cost debris removal by acquiring all the available debris parameters like location, size, and the number of debris chunks.